aejmelaeus/NServiceBus.SequenceGate/README.md

 ## Limitations

-The Sequence Gate has performance impacts.
+The Sequence Gate has performance impacts since every message requires an extra roundtrip to the database.
 When performance is key and you working in a high frequence environment you should try to design your events to be immutable or your Endpoint's business logic should use an Event Store that by nature mitigates timing issues.

-However, when the your Endpoint is working with some legacy component of your system or a third party system it can be a simple and efficient way to solve sequencing issues.
+However, when the your Endpoint is working with some legacy component or a third party system it can be a simple and efficient way to solve sequencing issues.

 The Sequence Gate will only work relyably in a single Endpoint - single thread environment.
 This means that there can only be a single Endpoint with a single thread processing messages at a time.
 Otherwise consistency can not be guaranteed.
 This implies that the domain is not a fast data domain, where the Endpoints must be scaled out.

 ## Consider to use the Sequence gate when:

-- It is important to store or process the latest state of a object.
+- It is important to store or process the latest state of a object
 - Your are working in a "low frequency environment"

-## This will not be usefull to you when:
+## It will not be usefull to you when:

 - In a fast data environment
 - Your need to scale out the number of Endpoints or Endpoint threads